Y0hn/RD/Necronomicon.md

-beings of Ib = primitive space-fishmen land of Mnar = vast land with river Ai and countries Thraa, Ilarnek, Kadatheron and city Sarnath Sarnath = very rich city that was swallen whole underground (destroyed by light in mist/lake) Ulthar = town where killing cat is horrible crime primordial Reptiles (indescriptable) = beings whose where worshiped by acient people of Nameless city heterogeneous beings = species created out of multiple other species family of Martense = one Blue, one Brown eye closed off from society, after death Jan they became fiends
+beings of Ib = primitive space-fishmen land of Mnar = vast land with river Ai and countries Thraa, Ilarnek, Kadatheron and city Sarnath Sarnath = very rich city that was swallen whole underground (destroyed by light in mist/lake) Ulthar = town where killing (man eating) cat is horrible crime primordial Reptiles (indescriptable) = beings whose where worshiped by acient people of Nameless city heterogeneous beings = species created out of multiple other species family of Martense = one Blue, one Brown eye closed off from society, after death Jan they became fiends